achinta21/private-doctor-site/README.md

-# Getting Started with Create React App
+# Welcome to Best Hospital website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [click her website](https://youthful-clarke-6849ee.netlify.app/).

-## Available Scripts

-In the project directory, you can run:
+## This is Best Hospital website
+this is best hospital and best servies.

-### `npm start`
+### `top servies`

-Runs the app in the development mode.\
+this is top doctor have hospital and some money visite 100% real treatment.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [details](https://youthful-clarke-6849ee.netlify.app/) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`